JohnMurray/cpp-vs/readme.md

 + [yaml-cpp](https://github.com/jbeder/yaml-cpp) (tested with v0.5)
 + Compiler with C++ 17 support (mostly cause I haven't tested with anything else)

-You can generate the site by running `make`.
+You can generate the site by running `make compile && make generate`.

 ## License